BradenEverson/chalk/README.md

 ```

-`chalk` currently has support for addition, subtraction, multiplication, division, and exponentiation with proper priorities.
+`chalk` currently has support for:
+- Addition, subtraction, multiplication, division, and exponentiation with proper priorities.
 Parenthesis and Absolute value bars are also supported, as well as unary negation :D

 If there are any other operations or features you'd like to see, please feel free to make a Pull Request or create an issue :)